amosyuen/radix64/README.md

 # Description
 ---
-Fast and efficient number conversion library for arbitrary radix 64 alphabets designed for ID generation.
+Fast and efficient integer conversion library for arbitrary radix 64 alphabets designed.
+Allows you to convert any size integer to and from any 64 radix alphabet.
+Has options to format strings so that they are lexicographically sortable.
+This library was designed for ID generation.

-**Note:** radix64 is not the same as base64.
+**Note:** While similar **radix64** is not the same as **base64**.
 Base64 is for converting binary data and so starts converting from the most significant byte to least.
 Whereas radix64 is for converting integers from base 10 to base 64 and so starts converting with the least significant byte to most.

-With radix64 you can generate encoded strings of any length whereas radix64 must always have encoded strings with a length that is a multiple of 4.
-So radix64 doesn't need padding characters.
+With radix64 you can generate encoded strings of any length whereas base64 must always have encoded strings with a length that is a multiple of 4.
+Therefore radix64 doesn't need padding characters and can more efficiently represent the bits.

 ### Example
-Int | Radix64 | Base64
+Decimal | Radix64 | Base64
 ------|------|-------
 0     |-     |AA==
 1     |0     |AQ==